danxuhk/ContinuousCRF-CNN/README.md

 layer {
   name: "inference1" # set the name to be the same as in the training phase to load parameters in the testing phase #
-  type: "MultiStageMeanfield" bottom: "upscore-map3" bottom: "upscore-map4" bottom: "data"
+  type: "MultiContinuousMeanfield" bottom: "upscore-map3" bottom: "upscore-map4" bottom: "data"
   top: "predicted-map1"
   param { lr_mult: 10000 # learning rate for weight of smoothness }
   param { lr_mult: 10000 # learning rate for weight of appearance }